Reasons for Jawbone Loss and Deterioration

 When molars are removed from the upper jaw, air pressure from the air cavity in the maxilla (maxillary sinus), causes resorption of the bone that formerly helped the teeth in place.
 As a result, the sinuses become enlarged, a condition called hyperpneumatized sinus.

-This condition usually develops over several years, and may result in insufficient bone from the placement of dental implants.
-Dr. Johnson can perform a procedure called a “sinus lift” that can treat enlarged sinuses.
+This condition usually develops over several years, and may result in insufficient bone for successful implant placement.
+In this situation we would perform a “sinus lift” in order to increase the bone height.